 Just as breastfeeding has its unique demands, so does bottle feeding.
-Bottle feeding can require a great deal of organization and preparation, especially if you want to take your baby out.
+Bottle feeding requires organization and preparation, especially if you want to take your baby out.
 Also, formula can be pretty expensive.

 It's important to make sure that you have enough formula on hand, and bottles that are clean and ready to be used.

-Here are a few key guidelines for formula feeding:
+Here are a few guidelines for formula feeding:

-- Be sure to carefully follow directions on the label when preparing formula.
+- Carefully follow directions on the label when preparing formula.

 - Bottles left out of the refrigerator longer than 1 hour and any formula left in the bottle that a baby doesn't finish should be discarded.

-- Prepared bottles of formula should be stored in the refrigerator for no longer than 24 hours and can be carefully warmed just before feeding.
-You don’t have to warm formula but most babies prefer it.
+- Prepared bottles of formula should be stored in the refrigerator up to 24 hours and can be carefully warmed just before feeding.
+You don't have to warm formula, but most babies prefer it.

 - A bottle of formula can be warmed by holding it in running warm water or setting it in a pan of warm water.
 A bottle of formula (or breast milk) should never be warmed in a microwave.
 The bottle can heat unevenly and leave "hot spots" that can burn a baby's mouth.